Artificial Intelligence (AI) is changing everything.

 The European Union Artificial Intelligence Act follows a centralized, risk assessment model banning "unacceptable risk".

-It includes models, such as social scoring, and imposes strict requirements on high-impact systems, such as medical diagnostics.
+It includes models, such as social scoring, and imposes stringent requirements on high-impact systems.

 This act safeguards civil society through mandated impact reviews, accountability records and rigorous safety testing.